ricardobrg/website/src/docs/development/ui/widgets-intro.md

   Widget build(BuildContext context) {
     // This method is rerun every time setState is called,
     // for instance, as done by the _increment method above.
-    // The Flutter framework has been optimized to make rerunning
+    // The Flutter framework has been optimized to make
-    // build methods fast, so that you can just rebuild anything that
+    // rerunning build methods fast, so that you can just
-    // needs updating rather than having to individually change
+    // rebuild anything that needs updating rather than
-    // instances of widgets.
+    // having to individually changes instances of widgets. return Row(
-    return Row(
+      mainAxisAlignment: MainAxisAlignment.center,
       children: <Widget>[
-        RaisedButton(
+        ElevatedButton(
           onPressed: _increment,
           child: Text('Increment'),
         ),
+        SizedBox(width: 16),
         Text('Count: $_counter'),
       ],
     );
   }
+}

+void main() {
+  runApp(
+    MaterialApp(
+      home: Scaffold(
+        body: Center(
+          child: Counter(),
+        ),
+      ),
+    ),
+  );
 }
 ```